 How Does it Work?

-- The community of practice (users who are familiar with NASA products and who routinely use satellite remote sensing data in processes or decision support); and
+- Community of Practice – People who are familiar with NASA products and routinely use satellite remote sensing data in processes or decision support.
+Early Adopters are often part of this community; and

-- The community of potential (users who are unfamiliar with PACE capabilities and satellite data products, but have applications that could potentially benefit from PACE products).
+We will strive to effectively transition individuals and groups from being potential users to those who actively employ PACE observations to address environmental issues.
 Individuals or organizations in both communities can be public or private, federal or regional entities, with local, national, or international scopes for their applications.

 Satellite Data Application: Using Scientific Muscle to Grow Safer Mussels